HaW-Tagger/HWtagger/README.md

 ### Installation

-We assume you already have python and git installed, We both use python 3.10.11, other versions may work but the used libraries may require specific versions.
+We assume you already have python and git installed.
+We both use python 3.10.11.
+Using this specific version of python is **HIGHLY** recommended because the last Tensorflow version that supports GPU on windows is compatible only up to python version 3.10.11.

 Clone the repository:
 `